madeingnecca/visitor/README.md

 ### Project file

-The "project file" is just a way to pass options via json, instead of writing all the options every time using the CLI syntax.
+The "project file" is a way to pass options via json, instead of writing all the options every time.

 We suggest storing the project file in the root directory of your web project, in order to let other team members run Visitor with ease, by just typing: <code>visitor --project</code>